-The 3-D Man possess strength, durability, speed, and stamina, 3 times that of a normal human being.
-He can run as fast as 70 mph, but can attain short bursts of speed up to 90-mph.
+The 3-D Man possesses strength, durability, speed, and stamina, three times that of a normal human being.
+He can run up to 70 mph, but can also attain short bursts of speed up to 90 mph.
 He can leap heights of up to 30 feet into the air.
 He can lift or press up to 1,400 lbs regularly.
-He also possesses a quasi-telepathic link to the distinct aura of the Skrull race, making him able to detect them in any form they assume.
+He also possesses a quasi-telepathic link to the distinct aura of the Skrull race, making him able to detect them in any shape they assume.

 PHYSICAL ATTRIBUTES & SKILLS

 Strength: Enhanced Human (Strength Class 2,400 lbs)

 Speed: Enhanced Human (105 mph)

 Stamina: Peak Human

 Fighting Skills: Good\Above Average (Level 3/Minimal training/no mastery)

 Special Skills & Abilities: (Chuck) Expert Pilot, Exceptional Football Player (Hal) Experienced Researcher